Isoperimetric and Sobolev inequalities on hypersurfaces in sub-Riemannian Carnot groups

-In this paper we are concerned with immersed hypersurfaces in Carnot groups, endowed with the so-called {\it $\HH$-perimeter measure} $\per$; see Definition \ref{sh}.
+In this paper we are concerned with hypersurfaces immersed in Carnot groups, endowed with the so-called {\it $\HH$-perimeter measure} $\per$; see Definition \ref{sh}.
 We first study some technical tools.
 In particular, we extend to hypersurfaces with non-empty characteristic sets, the 1st-variation of $\per$, proved in \cite{Monte, Monteb} for the non-characteristic case; see Section \ref{prvar0}.
 We then discuss a blow-up theorem, which also holds for characteristic points and a horizontal Coarea Formula for smooth functions on hypersurfaces; see Section \ref{blow-up} and Section \ref{COAR}.
-In Section \ref{mike}, these results will be used to investigate the validity in this context of an isoperimetric inequality, proved by Michael and Simon in \cite{MS} for a general setting including Riemannian geometries and, independently, by Allard in \cite{Allard} for varifolds; see below for a more precise statement.
-In Section \ref{sobineqg}, we shall deduce some related Sobolev inequalities, following a classical pattern by Federer-Fleming \cite{FedererFleming} and Mazja \cite{MAZ}.
-Some similar results in this direction have been obtained by Danielli, Garofalo and Nhieu in \cite{DGN3}, where a monotonicity estimate for the $\HH$-perimeter has been proven for graphical strips in the Heisenberg group $\mathbb{H}^1$.
+In Section \ref{mike}, these results will be used to investigate the validity in this context of a monotonicity inequality for the $\HH$-perimeter and of a related isoperimetric inequality.
+These results were proved by Michael and Simon in \cite{MS} for a general setting including Riemannian geometries and, independently, by Allard in \cite{Allard} for varifolds; see below for a more precise statement.
+In Section \ref{sobineqg}, we shall deduce some related Sobolev-type inequalities, following a classical pattern by Federer-Fleming \cite{FedererFleming} and Mazja \cite{MAZ}.
+We here observe that similar results in this direction have been obtained by Danielli, Garofalo and Nhieu in \cite{DGN3}, where a monotonicity estimate for the $\HH$-perimeter has been proven for graphical strips in the Heisenberg group $\mathbb{H}^1$.

 Now we would like to make a short comment about the Isoperimetric Inequality for compact hypersurfaces immersed in the Euclidean space $\Rn$.